Code-Institute-Submissions/milestone-project-one-LGTE/README.md

 # First Milestone Project.

-*The result of my first project can be seen [HERE](https://mrndhlovu.github.io/milestone-project-one-LGTE/).*
+## The results of this project can be seen [HERE](https://mrndhlovu.github.io/milestone-project-one-LGTE/).*

-The idea behind this project was to create a static website for a charity organization here in Limerick called Limerick’s Gateway to Education.
+The idea behind this project was to create a static website for a charity organisation here in Limerick called Limerick’s Gateway to Education.
 The idea of this project is to show case what I have learnt and apply it to a real-world scenario.

 ___

 ## Brief

-Before I started with the project I contacted and had a meeting with the CEO of Limerick’ Gateway to Education(LGTE), presented my idea of redesigning the website.
+Before starting the project, contacted and had a meeting with the CEO of Limerick’ Gateway to Education(LGTE), presented my idea of redesigning the website.
-I made sure I take down some notes on what she would love to see on the new site and was given permission to use content already on the old website wish made things a bit easier for me because did not have to spend much of my time writing content.
+Made sure to take down some notes on what she would love to see on the new site and was given permission to use content already on the old website wish made things a bit easier for me because did not have to spend much time writing content.

-The main aim of this website is to show the good work that this charity organization is doing.
+* The main aim of this website is to show the good work that this charity organisation is doing.
-Show how people can contribute with donations or volunteer their time for a good cause.
+* Show how people can contribute with donations or volunteer their time for a good cause.
-There are certain projects that take place which help the local community of Limerick and my aim was to highlight this as well.
+* There are projects that take place which help the local community of Limerick and the aim was to highlight this as well.
-There is also an eCommerce side of the organization where they sell second hand books, but I chose to leave that part out as part of this project but planning to implement that by linking a WordPress subdirectory to this static site soon.
+* There is also an eCommerce side of the organization where they sell second hand books, but chose to leave that part out as part of this project but planning to implement that by linking a WordPress subdirectory to this static site soon.

 ___

 ### Initial Set Up of the Website

-First thing I had to do was to go through the ideas I needed to present on the website.
-Did a rough pencil sketch of what the site will look like before I attempted on making a mockup using Balsamiq.
+First had to go through the ideas needed to present on the website.
+Did a rough pencil sketch of what the site will look like before attempting on making a mockup.
-I then used Adobe Photoshop to design a more colorful wireframe of my website.
-This turned out to be a good idea as it helped me pick the right colors and fonts for my CSS.
+Then used Adobe Photoshop to design a more colorful wireframe of the website.
+This turned out to be a good idea as it helped in picking the right colors and fonts for CSS.

 ___